SeaOfNodes/Simple/chapter09/README.md

 * Some peepholes (see above) add dependencies if they fail a remote check, by calling `distant.addDep(this)`.
 The `addDep` call creates `_deps` and filters for various kinds of duplicate adds.
-* The `IterOptim` loop, when it finds a change, also moves all the dependents onto the worklist.
+* The `IterPeeps` loop, when it finds a change, also moves all the dependents onto the worklist.